Puumanamana/CoCoNet/README.rst

     --n-frags            | Number of fragments to split a contigs
 			 | [default: 30]
-    --max-neigh          | Maximum number of neighbors to consider to compute the adjacency matrix.
+    --max-neighbors      | Maximum number of neighbors to consider to compute the adjacency matrix.
 			 | [default: 100]
     --hits-thresh        | Minimum percent of edges between two contigs to form an edge between them.
 			 | [default: 0.8]